 These words of the famous anthropologist Margaret Mead – who with others 52 years ago in 1969 chose this fixed event in the calendar to be the first Earth Day – apply precisely to the equinox.

 The Spring Equinox is a natural Earth Day, with a host of advantages built in.
-Not only that, it has a twin on the other side of the year: the Autumnal Equinox (September 23).
+Not only that, it has a twin on the other side of the year: the Autumnal Equinox.

-We have so many problems to solve that cross boundaries, continents and oceans – above all, a climate crisis.
+We have so many problems to solve that cross boundaries, continents and oceans – right now, COVID-19, but above all, a climate crisis.
 That’s why Earth Days are needed more than ever – and with two equinoxes you get twice the frequency, double the value.

 Equinoxes have been left unused for half a century; now is the time to reclaim them.